EU Inc vs US LLC: Which Is Better for Your Startup?

 The EU banking ecosystem for EU-registered companies is fundamentally different from the US banking situation for non-resident LLC holders.

-EU neobanks — Wise Business, Revolut Business, Qonto, Holvi — routinely serve EU-registered companies held by non-EU residents.
-(For a detailed look at how EU banking works for founders, see our separate guide.)
 The compliance infrastructure is built around EU anti-money-laundering directives, which these banks are designed to handle.
 Opening a business account for an Estonian OÜ or a Dutch BV through these platforms is a documented, repeatable process with predictable timelines.

 Compare that to the US, where a non-resident LLC holder is swimming against the regulatory current.
 The direction of travel matters as much as the current state.